ashleve/lightning-hydra-template/README.md

 **Why you might want to use it:**

-✅ Speed <br>
+✅ Save on boilerplate <br>
-Rapidly iterate over models, datasets, tasks and experiments on different accelerators like multi-GPUs or TPUs.
+Easily add new models, datasets, tasks and experiments.

 ✅ Education <br>
 Thoroughly commented.
 You can use this repo as a learning resource.